Dallas Stars: Broadcast

-All Dallas Stars games are broadcast on radio on KTCK under a five-year deal announced in January 2009.
+All Dallas Stars games are broadcast on radio on KTCK and its FM simulcast under a five-year deal announced in January 2009.
 KTCK replaced WBAP, which had broadcast games since the beginning of the 1994 season after KLIF has broadcast the first season in Dallas in 1993.
-Television coverage occurs primarily on Bally Sports Southwest, with KTXA (Channel 21) or BSSW+ broadcasting games when BSSW has a conflict.
+Television coverage occurs on Victory+, after terminating their deal with Bally Sports Southwest.

 The Stars, along with the Buffalo Sabres and Carolina Hurricanes are one of only three NHL teams to simulcast the entirety of their games on TV and radio, which the team has done since their 1993 arrival in Dallas.
 The original broadcast team from 1993 to 1996 was Mike Fornes (play-by-play) and Ralph Strangis (color).
 Fornes left the broadcast team after the 1995–96 season; Strangis moved to the play-by-play role and color commentator Daryl "Razor" Reaugh was added.
 Although both the DFW area's large media market and the team's fan base could theoretically support separate television and radio broadcast teams, the Stars have continued simulcasting due to the popularity of "Ralph and Razor" (as they are known) among local listeners and viewers.
-Like other NHL teams, the Stars now have a live radio broadcast transmitted inside American Airlines Center on 97.5 FM.
-This is done because AM radio signals often cannot penetrate concrete and steel building exteriors.
+Like most professional teams, the Stars also transmit the play-by-play on a low-power station inside American Airlines Center on 97.5 FM to avoid the broadcast delay caused by sending the network's audio to KTCK, then to its AM and FM transmitters, along with the station's AM radio signal being overwhelmed by the arena's overall electronics.

 Strangis retired from the booth after the 2014–15 season and was replaced by Dave Strader.
 In June 2016, Strader was diagnosed with cholangiocarcinoma, a fairly rare and aggressive form of cancer of the bile duct.
 To begin the 2016–17 season, Reaugh assumed play-by-play duties while Strader underwent treatment.
 Studio analyst and former Stars defenseman, Craig Ludwig, took over as color commentator.
 During a break in Strader's treatment, he returned to the broadcast booth on February 18, 2017, a 4–3 overtime home win against the Tampa Bay Lightning.
 After the game, the Stars saluted Strader at center ice.
 On October 1, 2017, Strader died of cancer at age 62, leaving Reaugh and Ludwig to call the 2017–18 season.
 In July 2018, the Stars announced that Reaugh would return to color commentary for the 2018–19 season, with former studio host Josh Bogorad taking over the play-by-play.

+On July 3, 2024, Diamond Sports Group, the owner of Bally Sports Southwest agreed to terminate their contract with the Stars.
+5 days later, the Stars announced a deal with tech company A Parent Media Co, Inc., which would broadcast games on their streaming service "Victory+".